-Under Cayman Islands law, a company may be wound up by either an order of the courts of the Cayman Islands or by a special resolution of its members or, if the company is unable to pay its debts as they fall due, by an ordinary resolution of its members.
+Under Cayman Islands law, a company may be wound up by either an order of the courts of the Cayman Islands approves the proposal to dissolve, dissolution must be or by a special resolution of its members or, if the company is unable to pay its debts as they fall due, by an ordinary resolution of its members.
 The court has authority to order winding up in a number of specified circumstances including where it is, in the opinion of the court, just and equitable to do so.